nchain-innovation/chain-gang/README.md

 ## Feature Flags

 The library uses the following feature flag
-* `interface` - this provides a blockchain interface for accessing the current blockchain status
+* `interface` - this provides a blockchain interface for accessing the current blockchain status, via servers such as WhatsOnChain.
+* `python` - this provides a python interface to the chain_gang library.

 Therefore to build the library with this feature
 ```bash